 - Some focus on other influencers or their network.

-We’re not going to suggest one particular channel is better than another because each has its own merits and much depends on the unique circumstances of the business.
+We’re not going to suggest one particular channel is better than another because each has its own merits, and much depends on the unique circumstances of the business.
 However, having worked with a number of different companies and also analyzed hundreds more for our digital marketing class over the years, we can certainly point to commonalities among those that have built what you might consider a “brand” in their space.
 From those learnings, we can glean 6 lessons from those who have done it successfully:

 Lesson No. 1: Put Yourself Out There, Constantly

-When it comes to building a brand, there is no substitute for visibility, especially when it comes to a business owner taking the lead and putting his or her face out front.
+Small business owners.
+If you’re a small business owner, why not take the lead and put yourself and your face out there?
 While that might seem obvious to some (such as those whose main business revolves around themselves), many owners we know are still reticent about self-promotion, preferring others to take the lead.
 And we get it.
 We hear it all the time from them: “I want to build my company’s brand.
 Not necessarily my personal brand.”
-But the thing is unless you have capital upfront and can spend the money for ads/distribution, the visibility of any new business may be more limited than your personal one when you start out.
-Also, it’s a simple marketing truth: Audiences naturally respond more to other people, especially individuals they know.
-So, in other words, it’s time to get over any reticence you might have about self-promotion.
-Anyone that builds a “brand” – whether that’s for themselves or their company – knows they themselves or their company has to be out there all the time in order for individuals to think of them when it comes time to purchase products or services in their particular line of expertise.
+But the thing is, unless you have capital upfront and can spend the money for ads/distribution, the visibility of any new business may be more limited than your personal one when you start out.

-The more you focus up front the bigger the benefit from a marketing standpoint, for two reasons:
+The more you focus up front, the bigger the benefit from a marketing standpoint, for two reasons:

 - You’ll be able to hone your messaging more specifically to the target audience, which will create better response rates.